CenturyLinkCloud/PublicKB/loglogic-eos-faqs.md

 **A:**  As we are discontinuing the service, the management consoles no longer accept data when the service is halted.
 All archived data will remain intact for the length of the time contractually agreed upon, but no new data will be collected, and the EOL devices will be turned down and reclaimed.

-CenturyLink strives to offer a vast portfolio of valued services in alignment with our vision to provide best of class services.
-Technology and the digital landscape are constantly evolving, and our goal at CenturyLink is to ensure that our customers have access and are informed about the most secure and up to date offers.
-At CenturyLink it is our mission to reduce friction along the digital transformation path for all of our customers so that they can focus on what is important — growing their business and taking care of their customers.
+Lumen strives to offer a vast portfolio of valued services in alignment with our vision to provide best of class services.
+Technology and the digital landscape are constantly evolving, and our goal at Lumen is to ensure that our customers have access and are informed about the most secure and up to date offers.
+At Lumen it is our mission to reduce friction along the digital transformation path for all of our customers so that they can focus on what is important — growing their business and taking care of their customers.
 We look forward to assisting you with this End of Vendor Support effort and your future business needs.